Lumeng-F/portfolioComparison/README.md

       Date       | Ticker | Price | Amount
       2022-08-03 | ZIM    | 70.07 | 20

+  Open as a folder, run routes.py, open your brower, type localhost:5000.

   Since I don't know how to do things, after uploading your file, save and re-run the routes.py.
 Your portfolio should appear.

   If you don't need all these, open just_line.py, put file path and tickers you wish to compare, then run.